qz267/graphite-observer/README.md

 * On left-bottom of dashboard page, there is real time log which will be automatically refreshed.
 * When you press a circle to "bind" it to right-bottom, it will refresh info only about this metric.
+* You can input regular expression to filter logs.